adelinerd/sca-modulecatalogue/README.md

 # SCA-Modulbibliothek

 **SCA-Modulbibliothek** is a web-based catalog that showcases reusable modules extracted from open source Smart City applications.
-Built with [Vite](https://vitejs.dev/), it provides an interactive interface to explore, understand, and evaluate building blocks for Smart City software projects.
+It provides an interactive interface to explore, understand, and evaluate building blocks for Smart City software projects.

 ## 📁 Project Structure